umd-coding-workshop/workshops/tutorial1/exercise1/README.md

     cd exercise1

 Use pwd command to make sure you are in the correct directory.

+    pwd

+The output shows you the directory where you are located.
+The cd command is relative to your current directory unless you type the directory with an opening slash, in which case it works relative to the root of your file system.

+In addition, you can use '..' to indicate the parent of the current directory, and '.' to indicate the current directory.
+Thus,

+    cd ..

+Takes you up to the parent of the current directory.

 ## 2. Create Files and List Directory Contents (touch, ls)
 Let's make some files!
 Make your first file by entering the following command: